google-site-verification: google4aa8a52bf1bbbc9c.html

 • JASMCD2827 – Billie Holiday – Travelin’ Light – Classic Records, 1939-1951

-New Delmark Records And Alligator Records Offerings
+New Delmark Records And Alligator Records News And Offerings

-Delmark Releases
+Delmark News And Releases

 Tad Robinson is slated to release a new full-length Delmark collection with an as yet undetermined release date.
-Also, Live At Buddy Guy’s Legends by Willie Buck & The Delmark All Stars is now available and receiving excellent reviews.
-Plus, check out all the new singles by various artists on the label’s web page.

-Alligator Releases
+Alligator News And Releases

 Alligator Records released Ronnie Baker Brooks’ Blues In My DNA on October 11th.
 It is Brooks’ first release for the label.
+Brooks released his latest tour dates on October 18th, and also released his second “live” video, a rendition of his “All True Man.”

 Look for these collections!